-1.5 Staff Development
+1.4 Staff Development

 Staff development in relation to equalities matters begins at the induction stage of employment at UHI Moray.
 Each individual is supported, by their line manager, through the newly reviewed Induction Section on the college virtual learning environment, Brightspace.
 Equality and Diversity is a key element of this.
 Thereafter, development on equalities issues such as equality impact assessment is built into staff development weeks as appropriate and as identified through the Professional Review process, requests from areas or informed through developments such as in response to priorities set at national level or through the Scottish Funding Council and the relevant professional standards.
 A particular focus of training has been in relation to support of Mental Health, Gender Based Violence and Inclusive Practice In addition, UHI Moray subscribes to Marshall ACM on-line training, ('Diversity in the Workplace'), which allows for comprehensive coverage of staff as well as tracking of completion.
 Staff are required to undertake this training at least every three years.
+Staff and students are communicated with via a variety of media including newsletters, meetings, through the management structure, events, internet, the UHI Moray Hub on sharepoint, e-mail and virtual learning environment.